Please note that selected forms will open in a separate and secured Dulwich College International website.

 To apply please review the checklist for the appropriate age group before completing the application form.
 Our academic school calendar is available for your reference using the below link.

 We accept applications throughout the year.
-To determine which year to apply for, please refer to our age placement guide.
-Our Admissions team is on hand should you need further support, please email email@example.com, or call a member of our admissions team on +95 (0) 9966 423015.
+To determine which year to apply for, please refer to our age placement guide below.
+Our Admissions team is on hand should you need further support, please email firstname.lastname@example.org, or call a member of our admissions team on +95 (0) 9966 423015.

 If they have had previous schooling, children applying for entry in the Early Years must submit current and prior school records and a Confidential Early Years Teacher Comment Report from their current teacher.
 Whether or not children have previously been in school, parents will also need to complete a form similar to the Confidential Report.
 Children entering Nursery and Reception must be toilet trained.
 The Early Years Co-ordinator or Head of School oversees every child’s assessment before a place is offered.
 As part of the assessment we request that parents bring the child in to school for an informal meeting.